 Sustainable mountain development

-The International Mountain Day has its roots in 1992, when the adoption of Chapter 13 of Agenda 21 “Managing Fragile Ecosystems: Sustainable Mountain Development” at the United Nations Conference on Environment and Development put a milestone in the history of mountain development.
+International Mountain Day has its roots in 1992, when the adoption of Chapter 13 of Agenda 21 “Managing Fragile Ecosystems: Sustainable Mountain Development” at the United Nations Conference on Environment and Development put a milestone in the history of mountain development.
 The increasing attention to the importance of mountains led the UN General Assembly to declare 2002 the UN International Year of Mountains.
 On this occasion, the UN General Assembly has designated 11 December, from 2003 onwards, as “International Mountain Day”.
-FAO is the coordinating agency for the preparation and animation of this celebration (IMD) and is mandated to lead observance of it at the global level.
-The Watershed Management and Mountains programme of the Forestry Department is responsible for coordinating this international process.
+FAO is the coordinating agency for the coordinating this celebration (IMD) and is mandated to lead observance of it at the global level.
+The Water and Mountains Team of the Forestry Department is responsible for coordinating this international process.

 To respond to the global challenges and threats, holistic, participatory and integrated approaches that address all aspects of sustainability are required.
 The specific needs and inter-linkages of different aspects of sustainable mountain development, such as water, biodiversity, tourism and infrastructure, must be taken into account.
 To achieve sustainable mountain development, it is essential that all concerned stakeholders are involved and that awareness is raised about mountain ecosystems, their fragility and prevalent problems, and about ways of addressing them.